EvelyneCG/challenge-markdown/MarkDown.md

 #### You can always count on me when

-someone needs help, if I can help you then I'll help with big pleasure (Hope you'll help me too).
+Someone needs help, if I can help you then I'll help with big pleasure (Hope you'll help me too).
 I'm super hyped to be in the training and to learn all I can in coding.
 Sometimes it's hard but I'm doing my best to understand as much as I can by myself.
 I'm not afraid to ask if I need help.
 So be aware of that guys.